calebowski/acedisparity/aceideas.md

 - the rationale of this is that, often with these studies, fossils are degraded already with lots of missing data.
 - Is it better - do you recover true macroevolutionary patterns - if you use imputation methods of existing data, rather than ancestral state estimation.

 Something to think about: precision vs accuracy

+Could we assume that using slow rates is equivalent to using more broad coding system, and fast rates is small changes?
+Or should I link that to the number of coding states.